ostenda/OOPAssassment/README.md

 # Contributions
-To start this project, all developers were split into different sections of the web interface in order to design and develop an adequate and running application as shown below.
-We communicated on several calls and messages as well as interacted with each other in class hours to catch up and guide eachother on improvements or deteriorations in the web application.
+To start the project all the developers split up the work.
+It consisted of parts related to the backend, frontend, planning, documentation, diagrams or refactoring Code

 | Michal Ostenda | Alex Lloyd | Jonathan Ortiz | Joao Fragosopotes | Rodrigo Amaral |
 |-------------|--------------------|-------------|-----------------|-----------------|